 - Also, while some Switch controllers have 3.5mm headphone jacks, getting audio out of them can only happen through a wired USB connection, not wirelessly.
 For most people, pairing Bluetooth headphones to your Switch is a sufficient (and very easy) workaround.

-I doubt another Switch controller will ever top Nintendo’s own Pro controller.
+Nintendo’s own Pro controller is still the best one out there.
 It launched alongside the Switch in 2017, and it’s my favorite on any console.
 Aside from the Joy-Cons, it’s the only wireless Switch controller that includes HD rumble, gyroscopic movement support, and an NFC reader for Amiibo cards or figurines.
 It’s also the only controller I’ve tested (again, aside from the Joy-Cons) that can power on the Switch without being plugged into it.

-Beyond those qualities, the Pro controller has comfort and build quality rivaling Microsoft and Sony’s flagship console controllers.
+Beyond those qualities, the Pro controller has comfort and build quality rivaling the flagship console controllers of Microsoft and Sony.
 It’s built like a tank, and it has battery life so good that it sometimes seems like it’ll never run out.
 Nintendo says that it lasts around 40 hours per charge, so it’ll likely take casual gamers a long time to run down the battery.

 Given the price, I wish that it had other features, like programmable buttons or a 3.5mm headphone jack for audio, though wireless audio transmission from the Switch to a controller doesn’t seem possible.
 But at least you can connect headphones via Bluetooth if you have no more than two controllers connected to your Switch at once.

-Spending $70 on a Switch Pro controller for you, player one, isn’t so bad, but it adds up if you want to play with others.
-Rather than relegating your friends and family to bargain-bin controllers, you can use this $19.99 8BitDo USB Adapter 2 transmitter to turn a Bluetooth controller you already own into a wireless Switch controller.
+There aren’t many other devices in this category, but this one is the best value.
+Instead of spending $70 on multiple Switch Pro Controllers, use this $19.99 8BitDo USB Adapter 2 transmitter to turn a Bluetooth controller you already own into a wireless Switch controller.
 It plugs into your Switch dock and supports controllers from the latest Xbox and DualSense controllers all the way back to Wii and PS3 controllers.
-(Note: the first-gen model of the USB Adapter can’t connect to most Xbox Bluetooth controllers due to a Bluetooth incompatibility, so make sure you get the latest model.)
+(Note: the first-gen model can’t connect to most Xbox Bluetooth controllers due to a Bluetooth incompatibility, so make sure you get the latest model.)

 I’m sure there are some people who enjoy using Joy-Cons, but kids and small-handed folks aside, I haven’t met many who praise them for their comfort.
 I have met more than a few people who play in handheld mode and want controls that better fit larger hands and feel more like a regular console controller.
 The solution is the Hori Split Pad Pro, a $50 (or sometimes cheaper) pair of Joy-Con replacements.

-The Split Pad Pro comes in a variety of colorways, and it both looks and feels like a Switch Pro controller that’s split in half.
-One half slides into each side of the Switch console, like Joy-Cons; unlike Joy-Cons, it has big, easy-to-reach buttons and generously sized triggers and analog sticks.
+The Split Pad Pro comes in a variety of colorways, and it both looks and feels like a Switch Pro Controller that’s split in half.
+One half slides into each side of the Switch console like Joy-Cons, but unlike Joy-Cons, it has big easy-to-reach buttons and generously sized triggers and analog sticks.
 It also provides a lot of grip, which is particularly useful for people who either need to really get a good handle on the console for fast gameplay or just to stay comfy for longer play sessions.

-In October 2022, the company will release the Split Pad Compact, a smaller version of the Split Pad Pro that will also cost $50.
-If you want something as functional as the Split Pad Pro but closer in size to a Joy-Con, the Compact might be worth waiting for.
+The company also sells the Split Pad Compact, a smaller version of the Split Pad Pro that also costs around $50.
+If you want something as functional as the Split Pad Pro but closer in size to a Joy-Con, the Split Pad Compact might be worth waiting for.